benhmoore/Knwl/README.md

 ## Experimental Plugins

-###Notice: These plugins have not been upgraded to the new syntax
+###Notice: These plugins have not been upgraded to the new syntax.

 These parser plugins are not as accurate as the default plugins.
 However, they should be stable (they shouldn't crash the page) to use if you are willing to use them.
 They are considerably more static and rigid than default plugins.